GSI-HPC/prometheus-cluster-exporter/README.md

 For a productive environment it is advisable to run the exporter on the SLURM controller,
 since the target host should be most stable.

+### Prometheus Scrape Settings

+Depending on the required resolution and runtimes of an exporter
+the `scrape interval` should be set as appropriate e.g. at least 1m or higher.

+The `scrape timeout` should also be set, but close to the specific scrape interval.

 ## Metrics

 Cluster exporter metrics are prefixed with "cluster_".